learn-co-curriculum/cli-final-project/README.md

 Now that you know how to write some pretty advanced ruby, scrape websites, and output to the command line, you're going to make your first project from scratch.
 You can do whatever you want when making this project, just make sure you do a few of the follwoing:

-* Scrape a website
+* Scrape a website or use an API (optional.
+Talk to an instructor)
 * Make your application interactive (take user input and display some output)
 * Make your application object oriented

 As a good example of this, a past student scraped a website that had a list of [ASCII pokemon](http://ascii.co.uk/art/pokemon) and let users type the name of the pokemon they wanted to see.
-The program then output the ASCII Pokemon you requested.
+The program then output an ASCII image of the Pokemon you requested.

-If you want, you can package your app as a Gem and distribute it on RubyGems!
+When you're done, package your app as a Gem and distribute it on RubyGems!

 Be creative and talk to an instructor about your project before you get started.
 You can do basically whatever you want as long as your project is manageable and an instructor approves it.

 ## Setup

-You'll need to build this from scratch, but your project directory should be in the MVC structure and look something like this:
+You'll need to build this project from scratch, but your project directory should be structured well and look similar to other gems.
+You're file structure should look something like this:

 ```bash
 ├── Gemfile